SOCCER-Project-DEP/vulnman-nuclei-orchestrator/README.md

 ## Additional information

 - This repository is being developed as a part of the [SOCCER](https://soccer.agh.edu.pl/en/) project.
-- Developed by cybersecurity team of [Masaryk University](https://www.muni.cz/en).
+- Developed by the cybersecurity team of [Masaryk University](https://www.muni.cz/en).
 - This project is a "mirror" of the original repository hosted on university Gitlab.
 New features and fixes here are being added upon new releases of the original repository.

 ## Help

 Are you missing something?
 Do you have any suggestions or problems?
 Please create an issue.
-Or ask us at `csirt-info@muni.cz`, we are happy to help you, answer your questions or discuss your ideas.
+Or ask us at `csirt-info@muni.cz`; we are happy to help you, answer your questions, or discuss your ideas.